jamesmannarino/usage-predictor/README.md

-Using TensorFlow.js to Predict Emissions from NYC Buildings
+Using TensorFlow.js to predict commercial tenant energy usage